 Make sure that if something looks like a button it also acts like it.
-If during the test participants try to click on a non-clickable UI element, it’s probably a sign that to turn it into a button.
+If during the test participants try to click on a non-clickable UI element, it’s probably a sign to turn it into a button.
 And vice versa, the buttons you want users to click on should be visually distinctive from the rest of the app content, contain clear labels and CTAs.

 Icons are a huge part of mobile app UX design.
-In mobile apps there’s often not enough space to fit both the icon and its descriptive label.
+In mobile apps, there’s often not enough space to fit both the icon and its descriptive label.
 Therefore, your app’s icons should be recognizable and clear enough to speak for themselves.

 We recommend conducting icon testing on your designs in order to make sure none of them confuse the end users.
 This will help to ensure a smooth navigation process in the app.